Part 9 of the 12-part series

 Part 9 of the 12-part series: Why Drama is so important in School. – ENUNCIATION

-This one is near and dear to my heart.
-As I have a son that didn’t speak until he was 3 and a half years old.
+This one is near and dear to my heart, as I have a son who didn’t speak until he was 3 and a half years old.
 We are still working on some of his speaking challenges today, many years later.
 But, fortunate for him, his dad teaches drama, and well… he’s been in a few of my classes (like 20 of them or so!).
 He’s typically the loudest kid on stage (and the loudest one at home, too!)
 Over time, he has been able to work on his skill of reading, enunciating, and projecting his voice so the audience can hear and understand him.

 James Earl Jones, aka Darth Vader, once said, “One of the hardest things in life is having words in your heart that you can’t utter.”
 You see, as a child, Jones had a stutter.
 He said he overcame the affliction through poetry, public speaking, and acting.
 ACTING… the fact that you have to actively go over words again and again forces you and ALLOWS you to practice enunciating them correctly.